Medisetti-Nandini2003/Future-Ready-Talent-Projects/README.md

 **FUTURE READY TALENT PROJECT**

  ****DENTILE PROJECT****

 This is a web-based application developed for medical and hospital facilities in India. ###This web-based health application has been developed for the accomplishment of the Future Ready Talent Internship Program launched by Microsoft, Future Skills Prime, Quess, Github, and EY.

+**DENTILE WEBSITE DESCRIPTION**
+     We provided good information about Dentile.
+Also, we give our services to people who wants it such as Dental Bridge, Dental Implant, Dental Crowns and Teeth Whitening.
+The Dentile Services Online Website aims to revolutionize the way people access dental care by providing a user-friendly platform that connects patients with dentists.
+With features like appointment booking, dentist directory, educational resources, and online consultation, the website strives to improve oral health awareness and provide convenient access to quality dental services.

 **PROJECT LINK**--  https://lively-plant-0ad168100.3.azurestaticapps.net